OVagamundo/Flashcard-Heroes/docs/Flashcard Heroes MVP TDD (Technichal Design Document).md

 Metadata: Must store the ball_uuid: String of the instance it represents.
 Behavior: Listens for instance_* signals to update its appearance and position.
 DiscardPileWindow.tscn: A modal window opened by WindowManager in response to display_discard_pile_requested.
-4.2 Window Management & UI Patterns
+### 4.2 Window Management & UI Patterns

-Hierarchical Closure: Clicking on a window's background closes only the windows stacked on top of it, not the window itself.
+#### Global Input Interception for Window Closure
+To ensure a consistent and responsive user experience, the `WindowManager` singleton employs a global input interception strategy.
+This is the authoritative pattern for closing non-modal inspection windows.

+1.  **`WindowManager` as the First Responder:** The `WindowManager` uses the `_input` lifecycle method to inspect all mouse clicks *before* they are passed to any UI control's `_gui_input` method.

+2.  **Out-of-Bounds Detection:** If any inspection windows are currently open, the `WindowManager` checks if the click's position is outside the global rectangle of all open inspection windows.

+3.  **Closure without Consumption (The "Click-Through" Rule):** If the click is determined to be outside, the `WindowManager` calls `close_all_inspection_windows()`.
+Crucially, it **does not** consume the input event (`set_input_as_handled()`).
+This allows the event to continue propagating to the UI element that was actually clicked (e.g., another `GachaBallView` or an empty `SlotView`).

-Click-Through on Closure: The click that closes a window is not consumed.
-This creates a seamless, responsive feel where no click is "wasted," which is a core part of the game's UX philosophy.
-WindowManager is responsible for this two-step (close, then re-process input) behavior.
+This pattern creates a seamless "click-through" feel, where a single click can both close an open window and initiate a new action, preventing any "wasted" clicks.
+This is a core part of the game's UX philosophy.

+#### Modal Window Closure
+Modal windows (e.g., `InventoryWindow`, `ChoiceWindow`) are accompanied by a `BackgroundBlocker` node.
+A click on this blocker is consumed and explicitly closes only the top-most modal window via the `background_clicked` signal.
+This provides clear, expected behavior for modal dialogs.

-Dynamic Mouse Filter Pattern: For RichTextLabels with clickable links, the mouse_filter must be dynamically changed from PASS to STOP on meta_hover_started and back on meta_hover_ended.
+#### Dynamic Mouse Filter Pattern
+For RichTextLabels with clickable links (like the "EFFECTS" link), the `mouse_filter` must be dynamically changed from `PASS` to `STOP` on `meta_hover_started` and back to `PASS` on `meta_hover_ended`.
+This ensures that the link is clickable while still allowing clicks on the rest of the label's area to fall through to the window's background for closure logic.
 4.3 Player Interaction Scenarios
 Design Rationale: Interaction rules are separated for "In-Battle" and "Out-of-Battle" states because their consequences are fundamentally different.
 In-battle actions modify temporary _battle_instances, while out-of-battle actions modify the permanent run_instances.
 This separation is critical to the game's core loop.
 Table 4.3.1: In-Battle Interactions (is_in_battle == true)